apache/trafficcontrol/docs/source/api/deliveryservices_required_capabilities.rst

 ``POST``
 ========
-Associates a Server Capability to a :term:`Delivery Service`.
+Associates a :term:`Server Capability` with a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"
 :Response Type:  Object

-.. note:: A capability can only be made required on a :term:`Delivery Service` if its associated Servers already have that capability assigned.
+.. note:: A :term:`Server Capability` can only be made required on a :term:`Delivery Service` if its associated Servers already have that :term:`Server Capability` assigned.

 Request Structure
 -----------------
-:deliveryServiceID:   The :term:`Delivery Service`'s ID to associate
+:deliveryServiceID:   The integral, unique identifier of the :term:`Delivery Service` to be associated
-:requiredCapability:  The Server Capability's name to associate
+:requiredCapability:  The name of the :term:`Server Capability` to be associated

 .. code-block:: http
 	:caption: Request Example